DaraVaram/Lightweight-ViTs-for-Medical-Diagnostics/README.md

 The code in its full-form can be found through ```model_preparation.py``` and ```model_testing.py```.

 ## Further remarks
 Certain parameters in the code have been ommitted for brevity.
 In particular, we have not included any code related to hyper-parameter tuning or K-fold training, but we recommend researchers to do so for the sake of getting optimal results.
 This is intended as a foundation for building and running basic quantization for ViT-based models, although it can also further be expanded to include non-ViT transfer learning architectures as well.
 The only difference realistically would be the base_model parameter.

+If you are interested in a demo mobile application that these quantized models can be deployed on, we recommend that you take a look at [this](https://github.com/lujain-khalil/gastro_lens) repository.
+The application can be cloned and played around with for those of you who are more into the front-end side of things.

 ## Citation and reaching out
 If you found our work useful or helpful for your own research, please consider citing us using the below: